mantidproject/documents/Design/VATES/MultipleSources.md

-# Handling of Multiple Workspaces in Vates
+# Handling of Multiple Workspaces in the VSI

 ### Motivation
 The current handling of multiple workspaces can cause several unhandled exceptions.